schnappischnap/MarkovChain/README.md

 # MarkovChain
-An C# implementation of a generic [Markov chain](https://en.wikipedia.org/wiki/Markov_chain), and using it to create a word generator.
+An C# implementation of a generic [Markov chain](https://en.wikipedia.org/wiki/Markov_chain), and an example of it's use: to create a word generator.